Mental Health & Wellbeing

 Many children from KS2 are now members of the ‘Buddy Team’.
 Their role is to welcome the children at the school gates every morning.
 They also support the children at playtime and lunchtime by leading games and being a good role model to others.
 We are extremely proud of them

 We employ the services of a school counsellor from the Catholic Children's Society.
-Should you feel your child would benefit from this service, referrals can be made by our SENCo, Mrs Gough
+Should you feel your child would benefit from this service, referrals can be made by our SENDCO, Mrs Gough

 Mentally Healthy Schools provide quality-assured information, advice and resources to help primary schools understand and promote children’s mental health and wellbeing.